 - Format Pivot Table

-Now, Let’s understand each step to use VBA to create a pivot table.
+Now, let’s understand each step to use to create a pivot table with VBA.

 Before we start to create a pivot table with VBA, we have to declare variables that we can use in our code.

 Dim PSheet As Worksheet

 Dim DSheet As Worksheet

 In above code, I have declared PSheet to create a sheet for a new pivot table, DSheet to use as a data sheet, PChache to use as a name for Pivot Table Cache, PTable for use as a name for our pivot table, PRange to define source data range & LastRow & LastCol to get the last row & column of our data range.

 Before I create a new pivot table I have to insert a new worksheet for my Pivot Table.

 'Delete Preivous Pivot Table Worksheet & Insert a New Blank Worksheet With Same Name